Philip of Ibelin (1180–1227)

-Philip of Ibelin (1180-1227) was a leading nobleman of the Kingdom of Cyprus.
+Philip of Ibelin (1180–1227) was a leading nobleman of the Kingdom of Cyprus.
 As a younger son of Balian of Ibelin and the dowager queen Maria Komnene, he came from the high Crusader nobility of the Kingdom of Jerusalem.

 Life

 Philip is first mentioned in 1206, when he and his older brother John of Ibelin, the Old Lord of Beirut accompanied their niece Alice to Cyprus for her marriage to Hugh I of Cyprus.
 Both brothers moved their power base to the island permanently before 1217, probably after coming into conflict with King John of Jerusalem.
-In 1218, Hugh I of Cyprus died and Philip was made steward (i.e. regent) to Henry I of Cyprus during his minority - in this position he was instrumental in the house of Ibelin's rising dominance over the island.
+In 1218, Hugh I of Cyprus died and Philip was made steward (regent) to Henry I of Cyprus during his minority – in this position he was instrumental in the house of Ibelin's rising dominance over the island.

 Marriage and issue

 Philip married Alice of Montbéliard (died after 1244), a sister of Odo of Montbéliard.
 They had two children: